 "We also don't recommend showering with your tracker; though a little water won't hurt the device, wearing it 24/7 does not give your skin a chance to breathe.
 Whenever you get your tracker wet, dry it thoroughly before putting it back on."

 The Fitbit Surge is apparently water resistant to 5ATM, but like the other members of the tracker family, it's recommended that you don't go swimming with it.
+So keep it out of the water.

 That rating means you can submerge the watch underwater for up to a depth of 1 metre for 30 minutes.
 Now, that might sound like you can go swimming with it, but you can't.
 That rating actually means they're not designed for swimming, diving, or prolonged submersion in water.
 Washing your car or hands is fine, anything else and you're out of luck.

 It's not all doom and gloom on the Android Wear front for water lovers, though.
-The Sony SmartWatch 3 has an IP68 protection rating, which according to Sony, makes it protected against water as long as you don't take it any deeper than 10 metres underwater for longer than 30 minutes.
+The ageing but still popular Sony SmartWatch 3 has an IP68 protection rating, which according to Sony, makes it protected against water as long as you don't take it any deeper than 10 metres underwater for longer than 30 minutes.
 That water should also be fresh water.
 Sony says it can be used in chlorinated swimming pools as long as you rinse it in fresh water afterwards.
 It's no good for seawater or salt water pools.

 Garmin has made sure pretty much all of its trackers can be taken in the pool.
-The Vivosmart 3 and Vivosmart HR+ both bring 5ATM to the table, which means you can go swimming with it at up to 50 metres depth like you can with Pebble smartwatches.
+The Vivosmart 3 and Vivosmart HR+ fitness trackers both bring 5ATM to the table, which means you can go swimming with it at up to 50 metres depth like you can with Pebble smartwatches.
 It also means you can wear it in the shower.

 Are you waiting for a waterproof version of your favourite tracker or smartwatch?
 Or have any of your wearables met a watery end?
 Tell us in the comments below.